Widen/expect-axe-playwright/README.md

 tools](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/)
 by the UK's Government Digital Service confirms this.

-To copy from the [jest-axe](https://github.com/NickColley/jest-axe) repo's README, tools like Axe are similar to code linters and spell checkers: they can find common issues but cannot guarantee that what you build works for users.
+To echo [jest-axe](https://github.com/NickColley/jest-axe), tools like Axe are similar to code linters and spell checkers: they can find common issues but cannot guarantee that what you build works for users.

 You'll also need to: